 Links to all social media accounts.
 We will tag your band profusely, and if we don't know how to get in touch, it's gonna be hard for us to get the word out should a review be published.

 And that'll do it!
-Looking forward to hearing what you've got.
+We slumbering scribes are looking forward to hearing what you've got.

 *you’d be shocked how many people ask for reviews without sending the music.
 Shocked, I tell you!